Peralta’s 9th-inning single lifts D-backs past Athletics 4-3

+PHOENIX (AP) — David Peralta’s first two ugly hacks in his final at-bat gave little indication a clutch hit was coming.

+Frustrated, the Diamondbacks’ cleanup man talked to himself for a few seconds, moved up a little in the batter’s box and got ready for swing number three.
+It wasn’t much better, but it was good enough.

-PHOENIX (AP) — David Peralta slapped a bases-loaded single through the right side of the infield with one out in the ninth inning to push the Arizona Diamondbacks past the streaking Oakland Athletics 4-3 on Monday night.
+Peralta, who homered earlier, slapped a bases-loaded single through the right side of the infield with one out in the ninth inning to push Arizona past the streaking Oakland Athletics 4-3 Monday night.

+“Sometimes you don’t have to hit the ball that hard to do some damage,” Peralta said, laughing.

 The Diamondbacks won their fifth straight game and are above .500 for the first time this season.
 They needed the ninth-inning rally after blowing a late lead.